 It is a question meant to help you find your purpose for having a business, to motivate you to continue to strive for your goals when times get tough.
 Interestingly, most of the answers I hear relate to creating an impact in other people’s lives, leaving a legacy for one’s children or creating a lifestyle of freedom that a traditional job cannot support.
 It is about being a ‘go-giver’ as an entrepreneur.

-Much like Maslow described our level of human needs for survival and growth, Mike Michalowicz describes the Business Hierarchy of Needs in his new book, Fix This Next.
+Much like Maslow described our level of human needs for survival and growth, Mike Michalowicz describes the Business Priority Pyramid in his new book, Fix This Next.

 A business will function in either the Get or Give Stage along five levels of need.
 Business performance can be limited at any one or multiple levels of the hierarchy.
 Instead of trying to address every level concurrently, start with the lowest level need, address it, and then move on to the next level.